ivankp/python-chadpipe/README.md

 2: 3
 ```

+The behavior with `d=None` is the same as if the argument was not passed,
+in which case the whole output is returned as one byte string directly rather
+than being yielded via a generator.

 ## Initial buffer capacity
 Either the call function or the iterator maintain a buffer into which the
 `pipe` output is read.